-The DDC I2C-bus master interface can be used to communicate with u-blox GNSS receivers and other external I2C-bus slaves as an audio codec.
+The I2C-bus host interface can be used to communicate with u-blox GNSS receivers and other external I2C-bus local devices as an audio codec.

-The SDA and SCL pins of the module are open drain output as per I2C bus specifications [10], and they have internal pull-up resistors to the V\INT 1.8 V supply rail of the module, so there is no need of additional pull-up resistors on the external application board.
+The SDA and SCL pins of the module are open drain output as per I2C bus specifications [10], and they have internal pull-up resistors to the V_INT 1.8 V supply rail of the module, so there is no need of additional pull-up resistors on the external application board.

-- Capacitance and series resistance must be limited on the bus to match the I2C specifications $(1.0 \,\mu\text{s} \text{ is the max} \text{ allowed rise time on SCL} \text{ and SDA lines}): route connections as short as possible.$ - SESD sensitivity rating of the DDC (I2C) pins is 1 kV (HBM according to JESD22-A114).
+Capacitance and series resistance must be limited on the bus to match the I2C specifications $(1.0 \,\mu s)$ is the max allowed rise time on SCL and SDA lines): route connections as short as possible.

+ESD sensitivity rating of the I2C pins is 1 kV (HBM according to JESD22-A114).
 Higher protection level could be required if the lines are externally accessible and it can be achieved by mounting an ESD protection (e.g. EPCOS CA05P4S14THSG varistor) close to accessible points.